tatumio/tatum-php/docs/Api/AlgorandApi.md

 ## ~~`algoNodePostDriver()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/algorand/node/algod/{xApiKey}/{algodPath}`~~
 >
 > This method is no longer supported.

+Access Algorand Algod POST node endpoints

+**2 credits per API call**

+ **This endpoint is deprecated.
+Use the <a href="https://apidoc.tatum.io/tag/Node-RPC" target="_blank">HTTP-based JSON RPC driver</a> instead.**

+ Use this endpoint URL as a http-based url to connect directly to the Algorand node provided by Tatum.
+You can check al available APIs here - <a href="https://developer.algorand.org/docs/rest-apis/algod/v2/" target="_blank">https://developer.algorand.org/docs/rest-apis/algod/v2/</a>.

+ Example call for Broadcast a raw transaction is described in the response. <a href="https://developer.algorand.org/docs/rest-apis/algod/v2/#post-v2transactions" target="_blank">https://developer.algorand.org/docs/rest-apis/algod/v2/#post-v2transactions</a>.

+ URL used for this call would be <pre>https://api.tatum.io/v3/algorand/node/algod/YOUR_API_KEY/v2/transactions</pre>

 [Back to top](#top)